-Set up Conda Computing Environment¶
+Set up Conda on your computer¶

 "Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Use the conda install command to install 720+ additional conda packages from the Anaconda repository."

 This tutorial is a walk-through with Miniconda for MacOS.

 The process below is very similar for installing the Linux version.

 For Windows computers, take a look at the instructions from conda.
 You can run conda commands in the Anaconda Prompt terminal interface, which comes with the installation.

 Select the installer for: "Miniconda3 MacOSX 64-bit bash".
 We are using the 64-bit version for working with Python 3.x.